aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 ./scripts/generate-traffic.sh
 ```

-While the load test is running, keep an eye on the services in your ECS Cluster the same as you did when you ran the load test earlier.
+While the load test is running, keep an eye on the services in your Amazon ECS Cluster the same as you did when you ran the load test earlier.

 You should see tasks fail and try to self-heal just as they did before.
 Below is another example: